Premier Events

 Queen Mother Challenge Cup

-Open Men's Quadruple Sculls (M4x)
+Premier Open Quadruple Sculls (O4x)

 This is the top event for Men's Quadruple Sculls.
 It was introduced in 1981 as the first event for this class of boat at the Regatta.